 Professor Round was an Associate Member of the Australian Telecommunications Authority (AUSTEL) from 1989 to 1997.
 From 1997 to 2006 he was a Member of the Australian Communications Authority, which took over many of the functions of AUSTEL, as well as additional responsibilities.

 Professor Round has authored some 150 papers published in leading Australian and international economic and legal journals, on a variety of industrial economics, competition policy and antitrust topics.

 In January 2014, Professor Round was made a Member of the Order of Australia.

-Mr Geoff Knight
+Mr Geoff Knight - Commissioner

 Mr Knight has served the South Australian public sector in a diverse range of senior policy, finance and leadership roles over three decades.

 He was subsequently appointed Chief Executive of the Department of Manufacturing, Innovation, Trade, Resources and Energy (DMITRE) when it was created in 2011.
-Under his leadership, DMITRE developed strategies for South Australia's engagement with China and India, a new Manufacturing Strategy for SA and undertook group-breaking studies in emerging sectors including uncoventional gas and cellulose fibre.
+Under his leadership, DMITRE developed strategies for South Australia's engagement with China and India, a new Manufacturing Strategy for SA and undertook group-breaking studies in emerging sectors including unconventional gas and cellulose fibre.

-Chief Executive Officer
+Mr Adam Wilson - Chief Executive Officer